A Unified Representation of Neural Networks Architectures: The DiPaNet Representation

 The links between the neural networks architectures studied in this paper are sketched in Figure \ref{table:1}.
-Additionally, DeepCNNs and DeepNets are linked similarly as DeepResCNNs and DeepResNets, as proven in Theorem~\ref{th:1}.
+Additionally, DeepCNNs and DeepNets are linked similarly as DeepResCNNs and DeepResNets, as stated in Theorem~\ref{th:1}.